cpanel/elevate/docs-website-src/content/_index.md

 - [Pull requests are welcome](https://github.com/cpanel/elevate/pulls)
     - Code contributions are subject to our [Contributor License Agreement](docs/cPanel-CLA.pdf)

-This project builds on the [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project, which leans heavily on the [LEAPP Project](https://leapp.readthedocs.io/en/latest/) created for in-place upgrades of RedHat-based systems.
+This project builds on the [AlmaLinux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project, which leans heavily on the [LEAPP Project](https://leapp.readthedocs.io/en/latest/) created for in-place upgrades of Red Hat Enterprise Linux-based systems.

-The [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project is very effective at upgrading the distro packages from [CentOS&nbsp;7](https://centos.org/) to [AlmaLinux&nbsp;8](https://almalinux.org/) or [Rocky&nbsp;Linux&nbsp;8](https://rockylinux.org).
-However if you attempt use it directly on a CentOS 7-based [cPanel&nbsp;install](https://cpanel.net/), you will end up with a broken system.
+The [AlmaLinux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project is very effective at upgrading the distro packages from a Linux distribution derived from Enterprise Linux 7, such as [CentOS&nbsp;7](https://centos.org/) to an appropriate EL8-based distribution.
+However, if you attempt use it directly on a system with [cPanel&nbsp;installed](https://cpanel.net/), you will end up with a broken system.

-This project was designed to be a wrapper around the [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project to allow you to successfully upgrade a [cPanel install](https://cpanel.net/) with an aim to minimize outages.
+This project was designed to be a wrapper around the [AlmaLinux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project to allow you to successfully upgrade a [cPanel install](https://cpanel.net/) with an aim to minimize outages.

 ### Our current approach can be summarized as:

 1. [Check for blockers](https://cpanel.github.io/elevate/blockers/)
 2. `yum update && reboot`
-3. Analyze and remove software (not data) commonly installed on a cPanel system
+3. Analyze and remove software (but not data) commonly installed on a cPanel system
 4. [Execute AlmaLinux upgrade](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html)
 5. Re-install previously removed software detected prior to upgrade.
 This might include:
   * cPanel (upcp)